David-OConnor/plascad/README.md

 - When a feature or primer is selected, that's what's copied, vice the selection.
 - Feature and primer editor tables are availabe to be displayed above the sequence.
 - You can use the sliders and inputs at the top to change the selected feature range.
-- You can quickly create a feature from a cursor selection using the button at the top.
+- You can quickly create a feature or primer from the cursor selection using the buttons at the top.
 - Press the *Escape* key to remove selections and the cursor.